ilikerice123/InterviewQuestion/README.md

 ## Usage Instructions
 ### Input
 The program takes in a parameter as an input text file.
 The text file is structured such that the first line contains a single integer _n_ - the number of rook placement scenarios.
-Each of the following lines represent a single scenario, where the placements of the rooks are represented in standard [Chess Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)), with positions separated optionally by a space.
+Each of the following lines represent a single scenario to be calculated, where the placements of the rooks are represented in the line with standard [Chess Algebraic Notation](https://en.wikipedia.org/wiki/Algebraic_notation_(chess)), each placement optionally separated with a space.
 ### Output
 The program outputs the results into a file called `output.txt`, with the position of the rook to be placed represented in the same notation.
 Each rook placement for each scenario given is represented in a new line.
+If the program encounters a syntax error for the input file, it will notify the user and shutdown.
+If the program cannot calculate a certain scenario, xx will be printed for the output.

 ### Example
 Input: